SlasshyOverhere/moctale-quick-extension/README.md

 | `host_permissions` | Access moctale.in for API calls |

 ## Limitations

-- Requires an active moctale.in tab with logged-in session
+- Requires an active moctale.in tab with logged-in session ( will be fixed in next update )
 - Only works when you're logged in to Moctale
 - Search results depend on Moctale's internal API